jtmerritt/BeSocial/README.md

 - Done!
 Only show 2 groups in the group list: Starred and BeSocial
 - Done!
 Generate graph of communicaton data for display per contact.
         - https://code.google.com/p/achartengine/
+- Done!
+Fixed bugs with my contacts (Brandy, Tyson) crashing when attempting to look at them.